OneIdentity/SafeguardDotNet/Samples/README.md

   references a ticket meeting a custom criteria.
 This allows you to do advanced ticket validation.
 This project also uses TopShelf and Serilog.
 Configuration is also stored in an app.config.

+  This project was initially developed using Visual Studio 2017.
+It targets .NET Framework 4.6.2.
+It can be modified to suit your needs.